 Prior to 1950, water utilities around the country commonly used lead service lines and components to connect water mains to the services lines for homes.

-In the 1980s, SFPUC removed all known lead utility service lines (approximately 7,000 lines) and does not expect to find additional lead service lines in the water system.
+In the 1980s, SFPUC removed all known lead utility service lines.
 If any are found, they will be quickly removed.

 However, there are galvanized utility service lines that use flexible lead components to connect to the water main.
-These flexible lead components, commonly called goosenecks, pigtails, or whips, are approximately 3 feet in length and may contribute low levels of lead to drinking water (see diagram).
+These flexible lead components, commonly called goosenecks, pigtails, or whips, are approximately 3 feet in length and may contribute low levels of lead to drinking water.
 Under Senate Bills 1398 and 427, the State of California required utilities to inventory and then remove these lead components.
-SFPUC also plans to remove all galvanized utility service lines downstream of the lead components as a part of the effort.
+SFPUC also plans to remove all galvanized utility service lines s as a part of the effort.

 Identifying and Purchasing Lead-Free Faucets

 Do faucets have lead?

 Most faucets purchased prior to 1997 were constructed of brass or chrome-plated brass containing up to 8 percent lead.
 Water sitting overnight (or for several hours) in a brass faucet tends to leach lead from the brass faucet interior which may produce relatively high lead levels in the first draw of drinking water.
 Lead is of potential health concern, especially for children and pregnant women, since it can build up in the body and cause damage to the brain, red blood cells, and kidneys.

 How can I tell if a new faucet is lead free?